-The digital satellite receiver and most VCRs let you toggle between pictures: one is the picture from the digital satellite receiver and one is from the VCR.
-If you don't see the picture you think you should be seeing, try using these buttons to toggle between the pictures:
+The receiver and most VCRs let you toggle between signals.
+If you don't see the signal you think you should be seeing, try the following:

 - Press the TV/VCR button on the VCR remote control or on the VCR's front panel. - Press the ANTENNA button on the remote control.